-When the shallots are done, take them out of the pan, add the other Tablespoon of olive oil and add your chicken breasts.
-Turn over every 5 minutes or so, and take the temperature of each breast in its fattest part.
+When the shallots are done, take them out of the pan and drain on a paper towel.
+Add the other Tablespoon of olive oil to the pan and then add your chicken breasts.
+Turn the breasts over every 5 minutes or so, and take the temperature of each breast in its fattest part.
 Take them out of the pan when the temperature reaches between 160 and 165.
 The chicken will be starting to get brown at this point.

 Put the chicken on a plate, cover it with foil and start the pasta water.
 Have a glass of wine.
 Go wake up your significant other.
 Kill about five minutes so when you cut the chicken its juice doesn't go all over the place.
 Trust me.
 It's a bitch to clean up.
 Cut the chicken into bite-sized pieces.